EvanQuan/qvim/README.md

 Why Use This?
 -----------
 You shouldn't.
-There are many more developed dotfiles out there on
+There are many more developed Vim config files out there on
 ***thyne intertoobz*** that have been iterated on over the years by people who actually know what they're doing.

 Installation
 -----------